jugglinmike/test262/CONTRIBUTING.md

 - **`onlyStrict`** - only run the test in strict mode (*not supported by the browser runner*)
 - **`noStrict`** - only run the test in "sloppy" mode

+#### features
+**features**: [list]

+Some tests require the use of language features that are not directly described by the test file's location in the directory structure.
+These features features should be formally listed here.

 ## Test Environment